 Photography is a hobby that’s easy to pick up, but difficult to master.
-Most people enter the world of photography as a fun side activity, but quickly begin to get immersed once they realize the creative potential and open-to-interpretation nature of partaking in said hobby.
+Most people enter the world of photography as a fun side activity, but quickly begin to get immersed once they realize the creative potential and open-to-interpretation nature of it.
+Some might be drawn to emotional black and white photography or have interest in the more technical side of things like bold color photos and how and when was it invented.

 Photography trains people for the better.
 If you’re looking to potentially delve into picking up photography as a hobby, you might not understand how it will change you.
 For the most part, you can expect: